-Double secondary curriculum studies units Humanities, societies and environments (HSE/SOSE) ECS771 Humanities, Societies and Environments: Curriculum Study A ECS772 Humanities, Societies and Environments: Curriculum Study B ECS720 Contemporary Global Issues in Social, Political and Environmental Learning ECS721 Learning Beyond the Classroom: Local Communities Music B ECA731 Arts Education Curriculum Study 1 ECA732 Arts Education Curriculum Study 2 ECA733 Arts Education Curriculum Study 3 ECA734 Arts Education Curriculum Study 4 Visual arts 🖪 🗴 ECA731 Arts Education Curriculum Study 1 ECA732 Arts Education Curriculum Study 2 ECA733 Arts Education Curriculum Study 3 ECA734 Arts Education Curriculum Study 4 Level 2 You must undertake one of the following:

-Applied learning 🗙
+Double secondary curriculum studies units HUMANITIES.
+SOCIETIES AND ENVIRONMENTS (SOSE) X

+ECS771 History and Humanities: Curriculum Study A

+ECS777 History and Humanities: Curriculum Study B

+ECS720 Contemporary Global Issues in Social, Political and Environmental Learning

+ECS721 Learning Beyond the Classroom: Local Communities

+MUSIC

+ECA731 Arts Education Curriculum Study 1

+ECA732 Arts Education Curriculum Study 2

+ECA733 Arts Education Curriculum Study 3

+ECA734 Arts Education Curriculum Study 4

+Note: ECA731/ECA732/ECA733/ECA734 students to select music specialism.

+VISUAL ARTS B X

+ECA731 Arts Education Curriculum Study 1 ECA732 Arts Education Curriculum Study 2

+${\sf ECA733\,Arts\,Education\,Curriculum\,Study\,3}$

+ECA734 Arts Education Curriculum Study 4

+Note: ECA731/ECA732/ECA733/ECA734 students to select visual arts specialism.

+Level 2

+You must undertake one of the following:

+APPLIED LEARNING X

-ECJ722 Applied Learning in the Middle Years ECJ723 Applied Learning in the Postcompulsory Education and Training Sector ECJ724 Teaching for Pathways Into Tertiary Study EXE703 Partnership Development for Applied and Vocational Learning Programs
+ECJ722 Applied Learning in the Middle Years

+ECI723 Applied Learning in the Post-compulsory Education and Training Sector

-Internship 🖪 🖸 🗴
+ECJ724 Teaching for Pathways into Tertiary Study

+EXE703 Partnership Development for Applied and Vocational

+Learning Programs

+INTERNSHIP B G X

 EPR704 Postgraduate Internship (4 credit points)

-Leadership of teaching B G X
+LEADERSHIP OF TEACHING B G X

-ELT711 Teaching, Learning and School Leadership
+ELT711 Theories and Models of Leadership: Introduction

-- ELT712 Leading Learning Communities
+ELT712 Leading Learning Communities

-- ELT713 Researching the Leadership of Teaching ELT714 Leadership of Teaching - Portfolio
+ELT713 Researching the Leadership of Teaching

+ELT714 Leadership of Teaching - Portfolio

-Research pathway B X
+RESEARCH PATHWAY B X

+EXR781 Education Research Methodology

+EXR791 Designing and Developing a Research Project

-EXR781 Education Research Methodology EXR791 Education Research Proposal EXR796 Research Paper Part A EXR797 Research Paper Part B
+EXR796 Research Paper Part A

+EXR797 Research Paper Part B

 Additional strand (dual credential)

 Select four core units in a second strand.

+Note: The strands in primary and secondary will be available on campus at the Melbourne Burwood Campus and in off-campus mode.
+The early childhood strand commences on campus at the Melbourne Burwood Campus, and Geelong Waurn Ponds Campus in community-based mode, i.e., a combination of intensive and online study.
+Not all secondary methods will be available at the Melbourne Burwood Campus or in off-campus mode.

 1 The indicative first year fee is an approximate indication of the cost of this course in the first year of full-time study for a Commonwealth Supported Place (CSP).
 We can't specify the exact figure, because fees are charged per unit, not per course, so the actual fees may vary depending on what units you choose to study.

-The fees quoted in this booklet are for Australian students in 2012, and may change for 2013 and later years.
-You can find more information about fees on our website at deakin.edu.au.
+The fees quoted in this booklet are for Australian students in 2013, and may change for 2014 and later years.
+You can find more information about fees on our website at deakin.edu.au or at studyassist.govau.
 For information on fees for international students, please visit deakin.edu.au/international.

 2 Full fee-paying courses require students to contribute the full cost of their course.
 A loan program, FEE-HELP, is available to assist eligible domestic fee-paying students to pay their tuition fees.
 For more information regarding fees, please phone 1300 DEGREE (1300 334 733).
 Undergraduate degrees have CSPs available for domestic students.
 Applicants for these courses need to apply through the applicant portal, http://applicantportal.deakin.edu.au/connect/webconnect.
-For the latest information about new courses at Deakin University, please visit deakin.edu.au.
-How to apply Applying to study at Deakin University is easy.
-Whether you are a current Year 12 student, TAFE graduate, mature-age student, non-school leaver, or international student studying VCE in Australia, you can apply to study a Deakin undergraduate course through the Victorian Tertiary Admissions Centre (VTAC) (unless stated otherwise in the admission guidelines).
-When you are applying for a course, make sure you check all of the entry requirements carefully.
-Most courses have prerequisites and some have additional requirements that you will need to complete to be eligible for selection into that course.
-For prerequisite and extra requirement information, please visit the VTAC website www.vtac.edu.au.
-For more information on how to apply, including special consideration and deferment, check out our Undergraduate eBrochure at deakin.edu.au/ebrochure/undergrad or visit deakin.edu.au/future-students/applications-enrolments.
-GRADUATE SNAPSHOT

-Natasha Cooper Bachelor of Education (Primary), 2008 Geelong Waurn Ponds Campus Employed: Christian College, Geelong 'The thing I enjoyed most about my course at Deakin was the range of subjects I was able to complete, which covered everything I needed to begin a teaching career.
-We completed units in science, English, mathematics, physical education and many more.
-After completing my degree I was offered a job at Christian College in Geelong.
-What I enjoy most about my job is seeing the students develop as the year progresses - in their study, friendships and maturity.
-Watching them succeed and achieve their goals is definitely a rewarding aspect of teaching."
-17.
+For more information and to click through to unit descriptions, please visit deakin.edu.au/courses.

+Continue your learning with postgrad at Deakin.
+Visit deakin.yt/postgrad-at-deakin to watch a YouTube video.

-Pathway programs provide alternative entry options which take into consideration previous qualifications or your time in the workforce.
+Pathway programs provide alternative entry options that take into consideration previous qualifications or your time in the workforce.
 Deakin has pathway options for a range of applicants including current Year 12 students, International Baccalaureate (IB) students and non-school leavers.
 The diagram below shows the pathway options for the Bachelor of Early Childhood Education.
 Please note the entry requirements for this course are different to other Deakin education courses.